From Christendom to Americanism and Beyond by Thomas Storck – Review

 From Christendom to Americanism and Beyond: The Long Jagged Trail to a Postmodern Void by Thomas Storck from Angelico Press.

-But I cannot help myself.
+But I can hardly help myself.

 Long time readers of this site may understand my excitement better, when I say that Joseph Pearce, in the book’s introduction, describes Storck as a ‘worthy heir to Belloc’.

 Well, when I consider the vast sweep, variety and originality of Hilaire Belloc‘s 150 books or so, I cannot name any living soul fully capable of following him.
-However, I have long regarded Charles A. Coulombe as carrying Belloc’s torch and it is very moving to discover the same in Thomas Storck.

 Now, Storck, like Belloc, is acutely aware of two spirits which have vied with each other these last five centuries for the Soul of the West.